murthy-vmware/acme-fitness-store/workshops/azure-spring-apps-enterprise/00-workshop-kickoff/README.md

 As part of the workshop you will be provided a Promo Code which gives 100$ worth of free credits.
 Please make sure you enter the Promo Code when you sign up for the new Azure account.

 Once the account is created, please forward your subscription id to the workshop moderator.
 They will ensure the background processing is completed for you to go ahead and start using the subscription.

+Subscription id can be accessed as below
+ - Login to portal.azure.com
+ - In the search bar, type the keyword Subscriptions.
+This should pull up your subscription
+ - Click on the subscription link that shows up in the search results
+ - On the result page you will find the Subscription Id.

 ### Workshop Agenda